DomainDrivenArchitecture/dda-cloudspec/README.md

 mv terraform /usr/local/bin/
 ```

-### configure your ssh-key-on-aws
+### precondition
-1. Add your key in main/terraform/key_pair.tf
+1. you should have ssh-client installed an a public ssh-key avail at ~/.ssh/id_rsa.pub
-2. Configure your key in main/terraform/instance.tf
+2. Your aws credentials should be configured

 ## usage
 ```